Easy Like A Sunday Morning

 Moving on!
 I made paleo pancakes for the boys today.
 Jack is really digging the ol’ banana, almond butter, egg thing Which great!
 Anytime he’ll eat a grain free meal I am all over it.
 No pancakes for me, however.
 Now, I can eat eggs and almonds (recently successful btw), but I’m watching my carb intake, and you wouldn’t think, but a little banana and some almond butter go a long way in the carb department.

 My Beef With Re-Intro’s

-Anyway, just a randmon rant.
-I am however, trying to use my creativity to produce more fully AIP compliant recipes, despite my successful reintroduction’s, with the intention to help those still in the elimination phase forest.
+Anyway, just a random rant.
+I am, however, trying to use my creativity to produce more fully AIP compliant recipes, despite my successful reintroduction’s, with the intention to help those still in the elimination phase forest.
 This recipe is part of that effort!

 Finally… About This Burger!

-Ground turkey, dried herbs, garlic powder and prosciutto!
-A relatively unassuming list ingredients, creating something delicious when combined.
+Ground turkey, dried herbs, garlic powder, and prosciutto!
+Relatively unassuming list ingredients, creating something delicious when combined.
 Awesome right?!

 I served mine over a bed of baby spinach.
 I quickly sauteed some leek & mushrooms in the same skillet and threw those on there too.